Not just a new name for a project status meeting!

 • Expectations on attendance.
 “At all costs” or “Attendance is expected, occasional absences are tolerated.”

 • Speaking order.
 Define an algorithmic means of choosing the first (and then the next) speaker.
-Avoid a facilitated method that has someone (e.g., ScrumMaster) who runs the meeting – this method too often becomes a ‘report to the leader’ meeting.
-For first speaker, some possibilities are: person closest (or farthest) from some point in the room (e.g., the door, a window, the light switch); first person to arrive in the room; person who volunteers by occupying a designated ‘first speaker’ position in the room.
-Some possibilities for the order of presenters: clockwise, first to volunteer, or current speaker selects the next speaker.
+Avoid a facilitated method that has someone (e.g., Scrum Master) who runs the meeting – this method too often becomes a ‘report to the leader’ meeting.

 • Interactions during the meeting.
 If a presenter has been unclear on some point, you may want to provide a limited opportunity for clarification questions.
 Or, is your daily stand-up meeting just a 'present-only' meeting with no opportunities for questions?

-• Sharing information on obstacles(the third question).
-When describing obstacles are preventing progress, you'll want to establish a team norm for what is presented here.
+• Sharing information on obstacles.
+When describing obstacles that are preventing progress, you'll want to establish a team norm for what is presented here.
 You have two obvious possibilities:

 4. Ensuring an efficient, effective daily stand-up meeting

 For teams accustomed to traditional project management status meetings, the daily stand-up meeting can be a challenge to implement.
-The daily stand-up meeting is far to short for extraneous discussion, and it can seem all but impossible to give an accurate report in just a few minutes.
+The daily stand-up meeting is far too short for extraneous discussion, and it can seem all but impossible to give an accurate report in just a few minutes.
 Yet, with preparation, practice and discipline, the daily stand-up meeting can be one of the more important team interactions.

 Prepare the team by going through the first three steps, noted above, and then get started with your daily stand-up meetings.
 After you’ve conducted a few stand-up meetings, go through your first retrospective discussion.
 Decide collectively what aspects of your own implementation should be continued, improved or abandoned – have a definition of the stand-up meeting practices (section 2, above) available for reference during this retrospective.
 Repeat this retrospective activity after about a dozen stand-up meetings; from that point forward, just include the stand-up meeting as a topic covered during your standard iteration retrospective.